-The Athletics’ franchise has called multiple cities home, and has a plethora of talent put on the A’s uniforms.
+The Athletics franchise has called multiple cities home and has seen a plethora of talent put on the A’s uniforms.
 Jimmie Foxx, Lefty Grove, Reggie Jackson, and Catfish Hunter are just a few of the names that have been a member of the Athletics throughout the franchise’s history.
-But, how many World Series titles have the A’s won?
+But, how many World Series titles have the Athletics won?
 We have an answer to that question.

 Oakland Athletics World Series history

 Throughout the Athletics’ lengthy history, the franchise has won nine World Series titles.
 The A’s won it all in the following seasons: